Baby and Kids

 The Best Apps for Toddlers and Little Kids (Ages 2-7)

 Whether you love it or hate it, screen time is sort of inevitable when you have children.
-Toddlers and preschoolers have short attention spans, but just like good toys, the right app will keep them engaged, while combining learning and fun.
-Most of our favorite apps combine both learning and play – some more than others – but it’s all about balance.
-If you want to help your child learn and give yourself a break (because what parent doesn’t need that?).
-I’m going to share the best educational apps and best toddler apps for young children.
+If you want to help your child learn and give yourself a break (because what parent doesn’t need that), there are lots of high-quality apps that will keep kids engaged.
+I’m going to share the best educational apps for young children.
 Most are free and a few might seem pricey, but I promise you that they’re worth it.
+Here are the best apps for toddlers and preschoolers.

 The Best Apps for Toddlers and Preschoolers